jdesilvio/pin-bin-api/README.md

 * Mobile only
 * Uses geo-location and the Yelp API to determine places in the user's immediate proximity
 * An elegant, minimal UI:
-    * Wake-up screen that presents potential places of interest and a mechanism for getting them to a bucket or discarding them
+    * Wake-up screen that presents potential places of interest and a mechanism for getting them to a bin or discarding them
-    * A way for users to manage buckets (should be no more than 4 buckets for screen real estate reasons)
+    * A way for users to manage bins (should be no more than 4 bins for screen real estate reasons)
-    * A way for users to explore their buckets
+    * A way for users to explore their bins
     * Alert settings
     * Account settings